An AI system to help scientists write expert-level empirical software

+We applied ERA to the problem of numerical evaluation of difficult integrals using Gaussian quadratures.
+The gold standard, QUADPACK~\cite{piessens}, was developed in the 1980s and underlies the popular Python function \texttt{scipy.integrate.quad()}.
+However, this function can fail in multiple ways, among them: the underlying algorithm can fail to converge; the algorithm samples its integrand, and the sampling may miss important features; the algorithm loses precision when the problem exhibits precise cancellations.

+While standard techniques exist to address these problems, we asked whether ERA could build a general-purpose method superior to \texttt{quad()}, by hill-climbing on a benchmark set of integrals for which the standard algorithm fails but the analytic solution is known.
+Our dataset consists of 38 oscillatory integrals with infinite upper limits and without other pathologies, for which \texttt{quad()} returned an incorrect answer (\supfig{fig:integrals-datasets}).

-To build these lists of integrals, we started with a long list of integrals in LaTeX form from Gradshteyn and Ryzhik~\cite{gandr}.
+To build this list of integrals, we started with a long list of integrals in LaTeX form from Gradshteyn and Ryzhik~\cite{gandr}.
 We converted both the question and solution into a python expression using SymPy~\cite{meurer2017sympy}.
 Most expressions included free parameters, often with value constraints.
 To enable numeric evaluations, we generated random values for all parameters consistent with the constraints.

 Once an integral and its answer were in the form of SymPy expression objects, we evaluated answers numerically by substituting our chosen parameter values using \texttt{sympy.Expr.subs()} and evaluating via \texttt{sympy.evalf()}.
 We build integrand functions suitable for \texttt{scipy.integrate.quad()} via \texttt{sympy.lambdify} for efficient evaluation.
 We compared each numerical answer to the number returned by \texttt{scipy.integrate.quad()} and discarded cases where the numbers agreed within the latter's error estimate.
 We also discarded cases where that error estimate was greater than 2\% of the numbers' magnitude.